What is the main source of law authorising this entity form?

 What is the title of the applicable company registry?

-• Liens and encumbrances on the shares owned by shareholders
+- Liens and encumbrances on assets of the entity

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?